Please read before registering your child.

 To those staying on the ground - Siblings, Parents, Cousins, Grandparents, Friends and Fairy God Mothers..

 Airport operations areas are fraught with hazards by their nature.
-Accidents tend to be messy, involve lots of paperwork and cleaning supplies.
+Accidents tend to be messy, involve lots of cleaning supplies not to mention the paperwork.
 Please stay out of the flight area unless you are escorted by one of the ground volunteers or a pilot.
 Parents, please keep control of younger siblings.
 On average they will enjoy looking at the planes for about as long as it takes for you to turn your back.
 Tot wrangling is not part of our organizational setup.
 Kids running amok are not only a safety issue, but they annoy the fixed base operators who are kind enough to host us.
 We will generally ask once or twice to "round 'em up", but if the tyke has that much energy we are going to suggest taking them out of the FBO's operational area.

 Thank you for your cooperation.
 We look forward to flying your Young Eagle